embob/cat-age-calculator/README.md

 ## Example usage

-There are two functions available that return the cat age in different formats.
-Pass in an integer between 1 and 116 for the human age to one of the following...
+Pass an integer between 1 and 116 to one of the following functions...

 ### 1. Returns an object